rohithv/minirel/README.md

 # minirel

 A base database management system from scratch.
+Implementing minirel to understand concepts in developing a DBMS.